zowe/docs-site/docs/user-guide/cli-installcli.md

   :::tip
   Npm is included with most Node.js installations.
 Issue the command `npm --version` to check your current version.
 You can reference the [Node.js release matrix](https://nodejs.org/en/download/releases/) to verify that the versions are compatible.
   :::

+- **(Optional) ssh2 Package:** Zowe CLI has a dependency on the ssh2 package.
+This package allows for more secure cryptographic ciphers to be used first on supporting hardware.
+See [Installing the ssh2 Package for Zowe CLI](cli-installing-ssh2-package.md).

 2. **(Linux only)** Address the following software requirements for Secure Credential Storage: